Who are some famous Spanish people?

 And finally…

-Funny story about Nacho Vidal – back when I was an amateur boxer, I showed up to the gym for my usual class, only to find the place overrun with a bunch of showbiz types.
+Here’s the story: back when I was an amateur boxer in my Madrid days, I showed up to the gym for my usual class, only to find the place overrun by a bunch of showbiz types.

-It was clear that they were showbiz types because nobody else at my gym would ever show up with such fancy hairstyles and shiny gold Adidas track suits.
+It was clear that they were showbiz types because nobody else at my gym would ever show up with fancy hairstyles and gold Adidas track suits.

 Anyway, they were doing a boxing-themed photo shoot.
 Later on, somebody told me that it was Rolling Stone (well, Spanish Rolling Stone, anyway) doing a piece on Nacho Vidal.

-I pretended to know who the hell they were talking about, and googled him when I got home… I guess I had been just centimeters away from his famous member in the locker room, without even knowing it!
+I pretended to know who they were talking about, and googled him when I got home… I guess I had been just centimeters away from his famous wang in the locker room, without even knowing it.

 More famous Spanish people… coming soon?